emutelab/emutelab/_posts/2020-06-26-emute-at-nime.md

 **:::: Emute Lab at NIME 2020 ::::**

-Emute Lab member have a number of contributions to New Interfaces for Musical Expression 2020, taking place online in late July.

-We begin with a lab report, on our recent activities, and our wider philosophy and approach.
+Emute Lab members have a number of contributions to New Interfaces for Musical Expression 2020, taking place online in late July.
+NIME is an annual conference on musical expression and the design of new musical instruments.
+It's the natural home of many of our research projects, which is why we begin with a lab report on our activities.

 ***Instrumental Investigations at the Emute Lab*** *Thor Magnusson, Alice Eldridge and Chris Kiefer*